01 June 2021

-Levi: I cannot get enough of Hazy Wonder, the combination of hops and tropical fruitiness you get is so delicious.
+Levi: I cannot get enough of Low Voltage, the combination of hops and tropical fruitiness you get is just so delicious.
 It's everything you want from an IPA and more.
 And now that it's getting warmer it's even better.
 There's nothing sweeter than sitting outside in the sun at half time with a pint of this in one hand and a burger in the other.

 Demirel: Desperados is my family's go to beer when we are watching football games.
 The tequila flavour is what really makes this beer good.
 It is also not as strong as a Tequila shot, so you get the added bonus of Tequila flavour without the high ABV.
 This a great for watching sports, it means you can have more than one!
 Not only is it refreshing but it also has aromas of lemon and lime, delicious!